thestackcollective/front-end-curriculum/lessons/module-2/array-prototype-methods-iterators.md

 Be sure to include these in your notes, if you haven't already!
 * `forEach` is useful when you want to perform an operation on every element in an array.
-* Is is the prototype method that is most similar to a `for` loop.
+* It is the prototype method that is most similar to a `for` loop.
 * `forEach` does **NOT** return anything (even if you have return statements).
 You can push element data into another array, but the array MUST exist outside of the `forEach`.
 </section>